 If you’ll get a business card from me, that what it says.
 How dare I?
-Well, it took me a little while to figure it out of how to hold a spray gun, so the results are as I would describe in terms of professional.
-I’m still more critic to own jobs than customers, but that what push me forward.
+Well, it took me a little while to figure out how to hold a spray gun, so the results are as I would describe in terms of professionalism.
+I’m still more critical to my own jobs than customers, but that what pushes me forward.
 No, I’m not depressed or miserable, I’m in constant pursuit of achieving a perfect finish…and I know I do a great job (clients opinion proves the service quality – click here).
 I also know, that there will be no leprechaun jumping from the side of the rainbow saying after another ten or twenty years – and now you can call yourself ‘an expert’.
-Self-confidence is crucial to be successful in business, and so a great customer service but most importantly the quality of the product, finish that I want to be remembered for when you use the bath that I restored for your pleasure.
+Self-confidence is crucial to be successful in business, and so great customer service but most importantly the quality of the product, finish that I want to be remembered for when you use the bath that I restored for your pleasure.

 …but can I do it cheaper?
 DIY bath enamel paint cost only £9.99

 I’m glad, I don’t hear that often.
 It’s actually one of the signs to increase the prices, rather than go down.
 I do like the answer that some leading resurfacers put onto his website – ‘than which step would you like me to skip?’

 Doing the spraying application in the middle of the visit is a cherry on a pie.
 It’s like an actor or musician (I know something about that too) when on stage, it’s just the final minutes of the long learning curve, after practice, preparation, and finding what works best for the purpose.

 The technology change, chemistry evolved but if you don’t care, you won’t find any better products for your customer.
 I’m always checking what’s new for the sector, and what the competition is using (when possible to verify).
 For a long time now, I trust the Hawk Research Labs system – a brand that is among the oldest on the resurfacing market.